-It can be quite overwhelming to choose your very first Tarot Deck, there are many to choose from, but you will quickly be able to determine which decks appeal to you.
-Some are popular, and you may be tempted to select one of them but then again why you should be like everyone else?
+It can be quite overwhelming to choose your very first Tarot deck, there are many to choose from, but you will quickly be able to determine which decks appeal to you.
+Some are popular, and you may be tempted to select one of them but then again, why should you be like everyone else?
 What is important is that you choose a deck where the symbolism touches something in you and speaks to you.
-Then it will be a joy for you to work with it and it is easier for you to find the symbolism and deeper meanings within it.
+Then it will be a joy for you to work with it, and it is easier for you to find the symbolism and deeper meanings within it.
 It can also be an advantage to have different decks.
-In certain moods, it can be nice to have a different deck of cards than the usual one.
+It can be nice to have a different deck of cards in certain moods than the usual one.

 As you learn each card, you may also find it most advantageous to learn their reverse meanings (reverse aspects).
-Not every tarot reading is entirely 100 % positive, but it’s good to be able to explain even the lesser positive aspects of reading.
-It´s up to you if you choose to turn some cards “upside down” when you shuffle your deck.
+Not every tarot reading is entirely 100 % positive, but it’s good to explain even the lesser positive aspects of reading.
+It´s up to you if you choose to turn some cards “upside-down” when you shuffle your deck.
 Even if you do not reverse any cards, you will come to realize during a tarot reading if a card is positive or not.

 Always have a pen and paper handy for taking notes so that you can easily remember better what cards come up and what positions.

 A card to see what is happening currently

 A card to see an answer to a specific question.
 For example: How is my work situation?

 A card for love